Logout22/ansible-role-ghost-backup/README.md

     ghost_address: http://localhost:2368/ghost/

 Should Ghost be restarted after backup?
-If set to False, Ghost will be off when the role has finished, otherwise the previous state will be restored.
+By default, Ghost will be off when the role has finished.
+When this option is set, the previous state will be restored.

-    restart_after_backup: True
+    restart_after_backup: yes

-Warning: Setting this variable to True violates the idempotence
+Warning: Setting this option violates the idempotence
-principle: As Ghost always modifies its directory when it is started, setting `restart_after_backup` will result in a backup archive which is outdated after the role has finished.
+principle: Ghost always modifies its directory when it is started.
+Setting `restart_after_backup` will result in a backup archive which is outdated after the role has finished.
 Hence, it will always need updating when the role is run a second time on the same system.